ebrilio/lamb/README.md

 ### Magics

-Magics are special names that start with `#` cannot be used as parameters of functions (that is they are always free), that perform various useful side effects.
+Magics are special names that start with `#` and cannot be used as parameters of functions (that is they are always free).
+They perform various useful side effects.

 `#trace` - when applied to a lambda expression it becomes a potential redex.
 When reduced it forces the reduction of its argument, prints the reduced argument to the console, and then returns it.
 Useful for debugging.